microsoft/onnxruntime-inference-examples/quantization/image_classification/trt/resnet50/README.md

 ```
 Untar the tarballs to `val` and `ILSVRC2012_devkit_t12` folder separately.

-The dataset layout should look like this: Following sample code expects this dataset layout.
+The dataset layout should look like below and the sample code expects this dataset layout

 ```
 |-- ILSVRC2012_devkit_t12